eatdust/wipistepper/README.md

 defines a dictionary, *defStates*, encoding the initial voltages sent to the 'enable', 'clock' and 'direction' wires.

-Various other hardware settings can be changed during the initialization of a driver object:
+Various other hardware settings can be set during the initialization of a driver object:

 ```python
 def __init__(self,name='',wiring=defWiring,states=defStates,